Are you happy with the skin you’re in?

 Relax and get some sleep

 Leading busy and stressful lives shows on your skin.
-Having a dull complexion, dark circles under your eyes and dry skin can all be signs of stress.
+Having a dull complexion, dark circles under your eyes and dry skin may all be signs of stress.
 Stress can also have an impact on your body’s ability to have deep restful sleep.

 Learning to relax can be difficult if you are naturally a busy person, however it should form part of your healthy lifestyle.
-Practicing relaxation when you’re going through a stressful time is often difficult.
+Practising relaxation when you’re going through a stressful time is often difficult.
 So, start when you are feeling good and incorporate it regularly into your day/week so that when you do encounter stressful situations you already have the tools to calm your nervous system.

 Choose natural skin care products

 Natural skin care products such as Olive & Ash do not use synthetic substances, harsh chemicals or detergents and promote skin health by using simple natural ingredients that do not strip your skin of its natural oils.
 If there’s a lot of ingredients on your skin care bottle that you can’t pronounce then it may not be the best option for you.

 There are many good natural products on the market so take a look and find one that works for your skin.

 That’s a lot to start with!
 However, if you’re already doing those good things for your skin and it’s still not glowing, you may benefit from targeted nutritional therapy.